 Background:

 California has substantially increased its share of electricity consumption met by renewable energy.
 Today over 22,000 MW are operational, including over 11,000 MW of solar.
+SB100 sets a timeline of ….

 At current levels of renewable penetration, energy production can outpace demand during certain times of the day, throwing supply and demand off balance.
 Two challenges emerge from this supply-demad dynamic:

 An oversupply of renewable generation in the middle of the day during certain seasons

+Include here a chart showing current-day and projected curtailment, from CAISO reports and other reports.
+There was a chart presented in the April LSWG on this (from P.Alstone) and there have been estimates of future oversupply.

 Increased ramping needs – which are the demands on non-solar resources to respond to the beginning and end of solar power’s daily production cycle